aolney/fable-question-classifier/README.md

 # Question Classifier 2003 Reboot

-## STATUS: IN PROGRESS/NOT FUNCTIONAL

 This code is a reimplementation of [work from 2003](https://olney.ai/category/2003/01/01/Olney-A-Louwerse-M-Mathews-E-M.html) written in `tcl`.
 The goal here is not to improve upon that work but to get as reasonably close to it as possible.
 Any improvements will appear in other repositories.

-Ideas from this work have been [used recently but within a machine learning framework](https://olney.ai/category/2018/11/05/kellyer.html).

 The history of this code is somewhat unfortunate, as this was pre-PhD code with poor development organization.
-So it is rather difficult for me to say that this code would replicate the [work from 2003](https://olney.ai/category/2003/01/01/Olney-A-Louwerse-M-Mathews-E-M.html).
+So it is rather difficult for me to say this code exactly replicates the [work from 2003](https://olney.ai/category/2003/01/01/Olney-A-Louwerse-M-Mathews-E-M.html).
 The primary reasons are:

 - I'm not 100% sure if I even found the correct original `tcl` code
 - The code has been translated from `tcl` native regex to `f#`
 - The original code used the [Brill Tagger](https://en.wikipedia.org/wiki/Brill_tagger) as a preprocessing step, and I have replaced that with [a javascript implementation](https://github.com/NaturalNode/natural) that may perform differently, affecting my program's results.

-Some tests have been added that compare performance of the `tcl` code I found to this reimplementation, for comparison.
+However, because the reimplementation's regular expressions are basically the same and because tests comparing the `tcl` code above to this reimplementation have largely similar results, I believe this code is a valid reimplementation.

-All that being said, please cite the [work from 2003](https://olney.ai/category/2003/01/01/Olney-A-Louwerse-M-Mathews-E-M.html) when using this code but also please state that it is a reimplementation.
+Accordingly, please cite the [work from 2003](https://olney.ai/category/2003/01/01/Olney-A-Louwerse-M-Mathews-E-M.html) when using this code, but also please state that it is a reimplementation.

+More recent work has used these ideas [within a machine learning framework](https://olney.ai/category/2018/11/05/kellyer.html).

+A live demonstration is available at https://olney.ai/question-classifier-2003-reboot/

 ------------------------------

-## Requirements
+## Development requirements

 * [dotnet SDK](https://www.microsoft.com/net/download/core) 2.1 or higher
 * [node.js](https://nodejs.org) with [npm](https://www.npmjs.com/)